-RANGE HOOD WITH MONITOR PANEL
+MONITOR PANEL

-The light and fan of your power range hood are controlled by switches on the front.
-Use the fan to draw smoke and cooking fumes out of the unit.
-The monitor panel is also on the front of the range hood.
-This allows you to check the condition of your RV battery and the volume of fresh, waste and gray water in your unit's holding tanks.
-Some monitor panels also include a clock, water pump switch, and a generator switch.
+This allows you to check the condition of your RV battery and the volume of fresh, waste and gray water in your unit's holding tanks, the water pump and water heater switch.
 The "C" on your battery monitor stands for charge and is not a battery level.
 The monitor panel illustrated is typical; the one in your unit may look and function differently.
-Your Coachmen dealer will be happy to explain the operation of your range hood and monitor panel.
+Your Coachmen dealer will be happy to explain the operation of your monitor panel.